ToninaP/data_analysis_portfolio/README.md

 Junior researcher @ Cultural data analysis lab (2020-2024), preparing for graduation from a PhD program at Tallinn University. https://cudan.tlu.ee/team/antonina/

 This set of projects is created to demonstrate my analytic and technical skills.
-Follow my progress in data analysis https://roadmap.sh/data-analyst?s=67082358fb4be684db02989a
+The portfolio is being regularly updated, so new things are going to be added.

 # data
 All data used in the project was open access.
 I am grateful to institutions allowing the enthusiasts like me to play with their datasets.